gowild/pappu-pakia/README.md

 # Pappu Pakia

-This is a Version by GoWild SummerSchool with custom images!
+This is a Version by GoWild SummerSchool with really cool custom images!

 ![Pappu Pakia](http://i.imgur.com/zYD37.png)